mkschuster/bsfpython/doc/Notes.md

 The bsf.process.Executable class represents an executable program, its options and arguments.

-bsf.data class hierarchy:
+bsf.ngs class hierarchy:

-    bsf.data.Reads - Represents a single FASTQ file. bsf.data.PairedReads - Represents paired reads holding one or two Reads objects bsf.data.Sample - Represents one or more PairedReads objects (replicates) bsf.data.Project - Represents one or more Sample objects bsf.data.ProcessedRunFolder - Represents a Processed Run Folder (e.g. after CASAVA run) bsf.data.Collection - Represents a collection of ProcessedRunFolder objects
+    bsf.ngs.Reads - Represents a single FASTQ file. bsf.ngs.PairedReads - Represents paired reads holding one or two Reads objects bsf.ngs.Sample - Represents one or more PairedReads objects (replicates) bsf.ngs.Project - Represents one or more Sample objects bsf.ngs.ProcessedRunFolder - Represents a Processed Run Folder (e.g. after CASAVA run) bsf.ngs.Collection - Represents a collection of ProcessedRunFolder objects

-The bsf.data.Sample configuration still has some problems.
+The bsf.ngs.Sample configuration still has some problems.

 Change Collection._process_row_dict() and eventually Collection.get_sample_from_row_dict()
 to deal with wildcards.
 Also, if a column is empty or does not even exist, register